colonyos/documentation/docs/_sources/colonies-cli.rst.txt

 ColonyOS operates on the principle of submitting **Functions Specifications** to a colony, which are then executed by various executors, members of that colony.
 When a **Function Specification** is received by the Colonies server, it is wrapped into a **process**, which is subsequently assigned to an executor.
 Each executor is responsible for implementing one or more of these functions and connects to the Colonies server to receive assignments.

 Let's submit a **Function Specification** for executing a function named **helloworld**, specifying **helloworld-executor** as the target executor type.
-Note that a **Function Specification** can be submitted even if there are no matching executors currently in the colony.
+Note that a **Function Specification** can be submitted even if there are no matching executors currently available in the colony.
 These functions will be executed in the future when an executor of matching **executortype** becomes available.

 .. code-block:: json